Skip to content

 Parameters

-An index/key for an element in the YAML sequence/mapping node.
+A key to a target element in the sequence/mapping node.

 Return Value

-Reference, or constant reference, to the YAML node object associated with the given index/key.
+(Constant) reference to the node value which is associated with the given key.

 #include <iostream>